High Contrast Mode:

 Why GFCIs Make Homes Safe

-- GFCI's shut off electric power in the event of a ground fault within 1/40 of a second.
+• GFCI's shut off electric power in the event of a ground fault within milliseconds.

 GFCIs have played a key role in reducing electrocutions and greater use of GFCIs would help mitigate thousands of electrical burns and shock injuries that continue to occur in homes every year.